Derivative Market: Introduction, Participants, Market Structure and Types of Derivatives

 Forward Contracts

-It is the simplest or easiest form of derivative in which two parties go for an agreement to buy or sell an underlying asset at a predetermined future date and at a fixed-price.
-Usually, these contracts trade in OTC (Over the Counter) markets.
+A forward contract is the simplest form of a derivative, in which two parties agree to buy or sell an underlying asset at a predetermined price on a specified future date.
+These contracts are usually traded in OTC (Over the Counter) markets.
 There are mainly four types of forward contracts:

-• Closed Outright Forward: These are the most common types of forward contracts; it is also known as European contracts or standard-forward-contracts.
-Within this type of forward, both of the counter-parties do an agreement to exchange funds or securities on a specified date and at a specific price within future.
+• Closed Outright Forward: These are the most common types of forward contracts, also known as standard forward contracts.
+In this type, both counterparties agree to exchange funds or securities at a specified date and price in the future.

-• Flexible Forward: Within a flexible forward contract, both of the counter-parties do an agreement to exchange their funds on or before the settlement date at a fixed price within future.
+• Flexible Forward: In a flexible forward contract, counterparties agree to exchange funds on or before a specified settlement date at a fixed price.

 Future Contracts

-It is a legal derivative contract in which two parties enable to buy or sell an asset at a predetermined future date and a fixed price through an exchange market or a third party.
-These contracts trade on exchanges.
+A futures contract is a standardized legal agreement in which two parties agree to buy or sell an asset at a predetermined future date and price through an exchange.
+These contracts are traded on exchanges.

-Future contracts can be classified into several types but some of them are:
+Futures contracts can be classified into several types, including:

-Options – These are the financial instruments which are derivatives of various underlying assets like stocks.
-These contracts give rights or opportunities to the trader, to buy or sell the underlying asset by a certain date and at a specified price (strike price).
-Options are of two types: calls and put
+Options – Options are derivative instruments based on underlying assets such as stocks.
+They give the buyer the right, but not the obligation, to buy or sell an asset at a specified price (strike price) on or before a certain date.
+Options are of two types: calls and puts.

-Swaps- A derivative contract though two counterparties exchange the cash flows or liabilities though various financial instruments.
+Swaps - A derivative contract in which two counterparties exchange cash flows or financial obligations based on underlying instruments.

 Powered by Froala Editor